AGR114molecularBreeding/castanea/HSP90/README.md

   <br>

 4. **Install R Packages**:
-To run this tool it is necessary to install all the libraries that are indicated in the UI.R file
+To run this tool it is necessary to install all the libraries that are indicated in the UI.R file.
    ```r
    install.packages(c("shiny", "BiocManager", "ggplot2", "seqinr"))
    BiocManager::install("Biostrings")  # For sequence analysis